serengil/chefboost/README.md

 # Outcomes

-Built decision trees are stored as python if statements in the `outputs/rules/rules.py` file.
+Built decision trees are stored as python if statements in the `tests/outputs/rules` directory.
 A sample of decision rules is demonstrated below.

 ```python
 def findDecision(Outlook,Temperature,Humidity,Wind,Decision):